Amlodipine (as besilate) and atorvastatin (as calcium trihydrate) tablets

 - symptoms of allergy such as skin rash, itching, swelling of the face, lips, mouth, throat or neck which may cause difficulty in swallowing and breathing

-- unexpected muscle pain, tenderness or weakness not caused by exercise
+- unexpected muscle pain, tenderness or weakness not caused by exercise, particularly if you also feel unwell or have a fever

 - tingling in the hands or feet